MaxArt2501/json-fmt/readme.md

 ## What it is

-The package `json-fmt` defined the class `JSONFormatter` for handling JSON strings, in order to give them a better presentation than the weak third argument of [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify), or to minify them.
+The package `json-fmt` defines the class `JSONFormatter` for handling JSON strings, in order to give them a better presentation than the weak third argument of [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify), or to minify them.
+No dependencies.
+It also comes in CLI flavour.

+See the [changelog](changelog.md) to know the latest changes.

 ### What is *not* (yet)

-* An object serializer: use `JSON.stringify` instead (there are polyfills for IE7-), and eventually use the result with `JSONFormatter`.
+* An object serializer: use `JSON.stringify` instead (there are [polyfills for IE7-](https://github.com/douglascrockford/JSON-js)), and eventually use the result with `JSONFormatter`.
 * A syntax checker: although `JSONFormatter` *does* throw errors in case of malformed JSONs, it's not a fully fledged syntax checker (specifically, it doesn't thoroughly checks strings).

 ## Installation